Father of the geodesic dome

 The inspiration for the Dome of Visions is from the legendary inventor and architect Richard Buckminster Fuller (1895 -1983).
 His work has attracted considerable attention and is found in many different contexts worldwide.

-The American architect Buckminster Fuller, also known as “Bucky” by his friends, was one of the world’s first futurists and global thinkers.
-Most of his ideas and visions are centred around a sustainable future – long before the concept was defined!
-His book Operating Manual for Spaceship Earth argued, 100 years ahead of its time, that the earth is not an inexhaustible resource but rather a fragile craft.
-Fuller was more or less obsessed with the thought of designing a building that is self-sufficient.
+Buckminster Fuller argued this 100 years ahead of his time.
+Inventor and architect Fuller was more or less obsessed with the thought of designing a building that is self-sufficient.
 This has really only become possible in our era, in the form of a passive building, such as the Dome of Visions.
 The fact is, many of Fuller’s solutions would have been carbon neutral if they had been built.
 His book Operating Manual for Spaceship Earth has plenty of exciting reading on the topic for anyone interested.